nslay/ComputeBValue/README.txt

 four different models.
 These include: mono exponential, intravoxel incoherent motion (IVIM), diffusion  kurtosis (DK), and a combined DK and IVIM model.
-It can read vendor-specific formatted diffusion b-values from DICOM and can write b-value, Apparent Diffusion Coefficient (ADC), kurtosis, and perfusion fraction images to medical image formats like MetaIO, NIFTI, as well as DICOM.
+It can read vendor-specific formatted diffusion b-values from DICOM, solve for unknown b-values, and can write b-value, Apparent Diffusion Coefficient (ADC), kurtosis, and perfusion fraction images to medical image formats like MetaIO, NIFTI, as well as DICOM.
 As diffusion MRI sequences are often interleaves with b-values, this tool supports extracting individual b-value image volumes from such sequences!
+When the the tool cannot determine b-value from DICOM, it will attempt to solve for the unknown b-values (you must have ADC and know the initial b-value used, e.g. b=0).

+NOTE: Solving for unknown b-values is currently only supported for diffusion DICOM series comprised of mixed b-values.

 NOTE: The tool will automatically detect inverted b-value images and restore the images prior to computing the target b-value image.